Teen dead, another wounded after shooting near Southwest Philadelphia playground

 It happened around 7:30 p.m. near Ithan Street and Grays Avenue near the Deritis Playground.

-Police say a 16-year-old boy died at Children's Hospital of Philadelphia after being shot once in the chest.

-"The police officer took the 16-year-old victim who was shot in the chest to CHOP.
-Doctors worked on him, however, he was pronounced dead," said Chief Inspector Scott Small.

-The shooting also injured a 13-year-old boy who was shot once in the arm.
+The shooting also injured a 13-year-old boy who was shot once in the right arm.

-"The 13-year-old was able to run about one block south to the 2300 block of Ithan Street," said Small.
+"The 13-year-old was able to run about one block south to the 2300 block of Ithan Street," said Chief Inspector Scott Small.

 He is currently listed in stable condition at CHOP.